The-Impact-Project/main_2019-20_HM_exp/README.md

 - `[STATE]_numbers_for_screen_[DATE].csv` are the list of phone numbers sent to AMM to screen
 - `[STATE]_randomzied_dat[DATE].Rds` are the full list of randomized people for the experiments
 - `raw_[STATE]_dat.Rds` is the list after it was pulled from the voter file but before it was screeneed or randomized

+## Notes
+ - We did not order ticketsplitter data for AZ leg. district 27 until after the rest of the data was recieved from Catalist.
+Therefore, that ticketsplitter data is in a separate table, and that district was dropped from the experiment.
+We are still targeting 5,000 people in that district, but they are not phone screened and they are ALL "not in experiment."